neurodata/maggot_connectome/_sources/outline.md

     - What do the neurons look like?
 Plot the neurons in space, maybe show a few examples, etc.
     - What does the graph look like?
 Can plot adjacencies as well as some kind of graph layout possibly.
     - `[NDD?]` Some simple descripive statistics (# nodes, # edges, # synapses, degrees, weights, etc.)
+        - Table: number of nodes, number of edges, number of synapses
+        - Panel of edge weight distribution
+        - Panel of in vs out degree with marginals
+    - (Maybe) something describing the different edge types
-- `[TL?]` A priori modeling: using prior knowledge like cell type labels, left right hemisphere, etc. Testing hypotheses about these models
+- `[TL?/NDD?]` A priori modeling: using prior knowledge like cell type labels, left right hemisphere, etc. Testing hypotheses about these models
-    - Homophillic/assortative
+    - Left/right hemisphere blockmodel
+        - testing for homophillic/assortative, the different SBM block probability hypotheses
+        - Could do the above with the different 4 color graphs as well
 - `[TL?]` A posteriori modeling
     - Hierarchical SBM estimation
     - Leiden hierarchical SBM estimation, how are these different/not different (do we want this?)